 Step 10: Choose the caption format.

 With Camtasia, you only have the option of SRT or SAMI for caption export.
-Luckily YouTube supports both of these and at least SRT is very common.
-You can find a list of all the caption files YouTube supports here and if you’re using Vimeo, those are here (hint: just use SRT).
-If you search for supported caption files for any video hosting platform you’ll find out what file type you should use for export.
+Luckily, YouTube supports both of these, and SRT is very common.
+You can find a list of all the caption files YouTube supports here, and if you’re using Vimeo, those are here (hint: just use SRT).
+If you search for supported caption files for any video hosting platform, you’ll find out what file type you should use for export.

 Here’s what an SRT file looks like: